Multirious/bevy_tween/README.md

 - [`bevy_tweening`](https://github.com/djeedai/bevy_tweening)

   The first crate I discovered and tried to do tweening with in Bevy.
-  Their method of `Lens` is great andso it's present in this crate.
+  Their method of `Lens` is great and so it's present in this crate.
   Now called `Interpolator`.

 - [`godot`](https://github.com/godotengine/godot)